public outcome signal

 The public version uses synthetic visuals and avoids internal strategy, private data, and claims of sole engineering ownership.

-What the public proof can show safely.
+What the public proof can show.

 Positioning note